Page Content

 Longitudinal training

 We have a core belief that skills are developed through deliberate practice over time.
 Taking feedback from our residents, we modified our single block community rotation to a longitudinal model.
-This allows residents to work, often one-on-one with faculty, at different lower resource community sites throughout all three years of training.
+This allows residents to work, often one-on-one with faculty, at different lower resource community sites throughout all four years of training.
 We believe this helps them to prepare to excel in any clinical practice environment.
 Learn more.

 Our residency also has adopted a longitudinal EMS model.
 You will be offered opportunities to fly with the flight team, work with our paramedic crews, or ride with our EMS physicians in a dedicated physician response vehicle throughout all years of training.
 Learn more.